 “For what shall it profit a man to gain the whole world, and forfeit his soul?”
 It may appear crass to use a phrase uttered by Jesus in Mark’s Gospel in reference to football, but the sentiment expressed could scarcely be more apt.

 The anger of Blues fans towards their owner will always be tempered by a feeling of intense gratitude.
-Had Abramovich elected to buy Tottenham back in 2003, Chelsea would almost certainly have been consumed by their crippling debts in the manner of Leeds United, becoming yet another cautionary tale for chairmen willing to live the dream with somebody else’s money.
+Had Abramovich elected to buy Tottenham back in 2003, Chelsea would almost certainly have been consumed by its crippling debts in the manner of Leeds United, becoming yet another cautionary tale for chairmen willing to live the dream with somebody else’s money.

 Throughout, Abramovich has never made false promises or assurances.
 He has never claimed to back a manager when he does not.
 Invariably he elects to remain silent, contemplating the current state of affairs with his secret band of advisers and forcing those around him to react to his actions rather than his words.

 Unlike his many managers Abramovich is accountable to no one.
-He will never take responsibility for the vain purchases of Andriy Shevchenko and Fernando Torres which have made Chelsea a laughing stock in the transfer market, nor the decisions to employ Luiz Felipe Scolari or Avram Grant, or to invest almost £30m in Andre Villas-Boas on the strength of one excellent season at Porto.
+He will never take responsibility for the vain purchases of Andriy Shevchenko and Fernando Torres which have made Chelsea a laughing stock in the transfer market, nor the decisions to employ Luiz Felipe Scolari or Avram Grant, or to invest almost 30m pounds in Andre Villas-Boas on the strength of one excellent season at Porto.

 Abramovich can do what he wants and he knows it, and anyone who objects can, to paraphrase the words of Fulham owner Mohamed Al-Fayed at the unveiling of that notorious Michael Jackson statue outside Craven Cottage, “Go to hell or go support Fulham”.